 Think about it: If you’re going to be doing a monthly layout (see below) anyway, then it doesn’t really make sense to include the current month in your future log.
 The future log is meant to help you see tasks way down the road that you can’t really fill in yet.
 So, if you add the current month, doesn’t it make sense to just put it in the monthly layout?

 The monthly layout is a great way to quickly see what your schedule looks like for the month.
 Most people use a calendar for the current month, and then either include the events inside the calendar or write them out to the side, as shown above.

 For more monthly layout ideas, check out this post!

 4. Weekly/Daily Layout

 Weekly layouts and daily layouts are similar, with the only real difference being that a weekly layout is set up ahead of time, while a daily layout is done each day.

 So, if you don’t really want to spend a whole lot of time each day filling out your journal, a weekly layout is the better option.
 My only complaint about the weekly layout is that you can’t really add more space once you’ve set up your spread.

 Here’s an example of a daily layout:

-Filling in your journal as you go is a huge bonus, because you know you’ll always have enough space.
+Filling in your journal as you go is a huge bonus because you know you’ll always have enough space.

-The only setback to this format is that you have to dedicate time each day to filling it out, and if you have something planned later in the week, you can’t really schedule it yet.
+The only setback to this format is that you have to dedicate time each day to fill it out, and if you have something planned later in the week, you can’t really schedule it yet.
 In this case, I usually just put it in my monthly calendar and fill it in later.